squid-cache/squid-cache.github.io/SquidFaq/WindowsUpdate.rst

 quick_abort_min -1
 }}}

- {i} Due to the problem below we do not recommend service packs be handled specially.
+ {i} Due to the problem below we recommend service packs be handled specially.

 == Why does it go so slowly through Squid? ==